Sebazzz/sebazzz.github.io/_posts/2023-12-24-ldo-voron-v02-build-notes.md

 - If you have forgot to preload a nut, there is margin to forget *one* nut (see [Skirt mounting](#skirt)) for a picture.

 - The [Voron Github](https://github.com/VoronDesign/Voron-0/tree/Voron0.2r1) contains the most recent version of the manual.
+In addition, keep [the LDO Build Notes](https://docs.ldomotors.com/en/voron/voron02/build-faqv02) ready - note the page numbers deviate from the Voron manual at some point.

 ## Printing Voron V0.2 parts